 The Harrogate Hub provides pastoral care for the Harrogate community.
 We’re doing this in several ways:

 - We unite, coordinate, and pray with local churches to respond to unmet needs within our town.

 - We provide free pastoral care to anyone who walks through our doors or gets in touch with us.
 Our team of trained pastoral carers provide a warm welcome, a listening ear, and practical support, signposting to specialist agencies where needed.

-- We are working with the third sector and public sector to look out for gaps in provision in our town.
+- We are working with the third sector, public sector, churches, and businesses to look out for gaps in provision in our town.
 When we see unmet need, we seek ways to support those who are marginalised or vulnerable.